The Impact of Sequential Returns Risk on Retirement Income Planning

 Assets fluctuate in value, it’s the nature of investing.
 But watching a new portfolio experience volatility can be painful for an investor who has prioritised retirement income planning.
 Long-term investors can choose to weather these ups and downs by spending time in the market, but for those who are taking income from their investments, such as those in flexible drawdown, the impact of investment returns can have a much greater effect, so mitigating this is essential.

-Paul Gegg, Independent Financial Adviser with Wren Sterling, outlines the key concepts involved in sequential returns risk, and why investors – particularly retired investors – need to take advice with their withdrawals.
+Paul Gegg, Independent Financial Adviser with Wren Sterling based in Nottingham, outlines the key concepts involved in sequential returns risk, and why investors – particularly retired investors – need to take advice with their withdrawals.

 If you’re retired and are taking assets from your investment, you will need to be selling your investments periodically to support your cashflow needs.
 If you experience negative returns, the assets sold are no longer available to participate in the potential later-occurring positive returns.